 Air in the brake lines can cause a number of problems, including reduced braking power, increased stopping distance, and even complete loss of braking ability.
 It is very unlikely that air in brake lines can cause pulsating.
 Brake pulsations are usually caused by unbalanced or warped rotors.
 The main cause of warped rotors is generally because of overheating.

-The reason why your brakes might overheat is generally because either the cooling fins on the braking rotors are rotted on the inside and they’re not function the way they need to to be able to dissipate the heat, or maybe you have a sticking brake condition where your pads are just continuously applying brake pressure to the rotor, creating heat in excess of what the rotor can actually dissipate.
+The reason why your brakes might overheat is generally that either the cooling fins on the braking rotors are rotted on the inside and they’re not functioning the way they need to to be able to dissipate the heat, or maybe you have a sticking brake condition where your pads are just continuously applying brake pressure to the rotor, creating heat in excess of what the rotor can actually dissipate.

 The most common place for you to have a brake pulsation is gonna be from the front brakes.
 The reason for that is because your vehicle’s gonna put the majority of the braking power to the front.
 With that said, the front rotors need to be much thicker than the rear rotors.
 They’re also gonna have cooling fins in them.
-The reason for that is because, like I said, they get the majority of the braking coming from the fronts, so they need to be able to dissipate the heat properly.
+The reason for that is because, as I said, they get the majority of the braking coming from the fronts, so they need to be able to dissipate the heat properly.

 The rear rotors are gonna be much thinner than the front rotors.
-The reason for that is because the rear brakes are actually mostly for stabilizing the vehicle when you’re braking.
+The reason for that is that the rear brakes are actually mostly for stabilizing the vehicle when you’re braking.
 They still need to brake a little bit because, of course.
 You don’t wanna just be braking with your fronts.
 Because then your vehicle’s gonna do a nosedive every time you step on the brakes.